Counting submodules of a module over a noetherian commutative ring: Preliminaries

+The definition of Loewy dimension extends to any $A$-module $M$; namely its Loewy dimension is the supremum of the Loewy dimensions of all artinian quotients of $M$ (if infinite this is $\omega$).
+In particular, for a minimax $A$-module, it equals the Loewy dimension of $M/N$ where $N$ is any finitely generated submodule such that $M/N$ is artinian.
+(By convention the Loewy dimension of $\{0\}$ is $-\infty$, so if $M$ is finitely generated we need to impose $N\neq M$.)
+The Loewy dimension is obviously monotone with respect to taking quotients, but also with respect to taking submodules (Corollary \ref{loewydec}).
+Note that the Loewy dimension of an $A$-module is bounded above by the Krull dimension of $A$.

 Alternatively, it is possible to avoid the use of Matlis duality to define it.
-Indeed, recall that, as observed by Bass \cite{Bass}, given a noetherian local ring $R$ and a finitely generated $R$-module $M$ of Krull dimension $d$ (so $d$ is finite, see \cite[Theorem~13.3]{matsumura}), then $d$ is the largest $k$ such that the ordinal $\omega^k$ has a decreasing embedding into the chain of submodules of $M$.
-Therefore, using Corollary \ref{cmatlis}, given a noetherian ring $A$ and an artinian $A$-module $M$, its Loewy dimension is the largest $k$ such that $\omega^k$ has an increasing embedding into the chain of submodules of $M$.
+Indeed, recall that, as observed by Bass \cite{Bass}, given a noetherian local ring $R$ and a finitely generated $R$-module $M$ of Krull dimension $d$ (so $d$ is finite), then $d$ is the largest $k$ such that the ordinal $\omega^k$ has a decreasing embedding into the chain of submodules of $M$.
+Therefore, using Corollary \ref{cmatlis}, given a noetherian ring $A$ and a minimax $A$-module $M$, its Loewy dimension is the largest $k$ such that $\omega^k$ has an increasing embedding into the chain of submodules of $M$.
+This allows to characterize Property {\LL} of the introduction in terms of Loewy dimension, see Corollary \ref{l2cara}.